chichizhang0510/Programming-Notes/Programming Building Blocks/Programming_Building_Blocks.md

 **Definition**: The boolean expressions determining whether to continue or terminate the loop.

-**Relation**: Provides inferred knowledge after the loop terminates as we know loop condition doesn't hold or one of the exit condition is true.
+**Relation**: Provides inferred knowledge after the loop terminates as we know continuation condition doesn't hold or one of the exit condition is true.
 It's also closely connected to the loop variants because it involves the loop control variable which moves toward termination.

 **Importance**: Controls execution flow, ensures termination, prevents infinite loops and contributes to loop goal.